visw227/Rosapp/Documentation/README.md

 -----------------------------

+This is some brief documentation to try to describe how things work and the reasoning.

 State Management
 -----------------------------

 To keep the app as simple as possible, we avoided using complicated state management tools like Redux/Mobx.
 We only have a handful of things that need to be shared globally.
-To provide global state management, we're sharing a global state from App-Rosnet.js to all components using screenProps.
+To provide global state management, we're sharing a global state from App/Rosnet.js to all components using screenProps.
-Using screenProps, we're able to broadcast state changes to any component that is interested.
+Using screenProps, we're able to share the state changes to any component that is interested.
 Using screenProps, we are also able to share a common state function that allows any component to affect the shared state.

+From any component that receives screenProps, you can call _globalStateChange() that is shared from App/Rosnet.js.
+Here is an example of updating userData so that all components can share it.

+this.props.screenProps._globalStateChange( { action: "login", userData: userData })

+Instead of using componentWillReceiveProps, we opted to use willFocus, which provides the same benefit without the complexity.
+With willFocus, the screen will refresh anytime it is used.

 State Objects